currents-ai/docs/help/topics&sentiments/fix-misclassifications.md

+---
+sidebar_position: 1
+slug: /fix-misclassifications
+title: How to fix Topic-Sentiment Misclassifications
+---
-# How to Fix Topic-Sentiment Misclassifications
+# How to fix Topic-Sentiment Misclassifications

 Sometimes, the AI may incorrectly classify aspects of feedback.
 This guide explains how to manually edit and correct any misclassifications.